jason0x43/hacs-hubitat/README.md

 - The API access token
 - A port for the event server to listen on (more about this below); this will be chosen automatically by default
+- Optionally provide the relative paths to an SSL private key and certificate (e.g., `ssl/localhost-key.pem` and `ssl/localhost.pem`).
+These are files that you will need to generate using a tool such as `mkcert` or `openssl` If these paths are provided, the event server (described below) will serve over SSL (and _only_ over SSL).

 ### Event server